adeluccar/99bottles/README.md

 The main exercise for the [99 Bottles of OOP](http://www.sandimetz.com/99bottles) by Sandi Metz and Katrina Owen.
 This book is a must if you're into TDD, or OOP.
 The lessons are simple, but powerful.
 I'm looking forward to the last chapters (unwritten).

+## Updates

+2016-09-17 0032 a01545 In the interest of keeping the code consistent with the book's, I changed the tests to account for the scenario below (only two changes).
+I also added the pronoun method.
+It was insanely easy to change thanks to the previous refactoring.
+Another testament to the book techniques's power.

 ## Notes

 The book uses the following form of the song: